 The relationship between Carla and Madeline remains very close throughout the novel with Carla helping her see Olly and travel to Hawaii without telling her mother.
 However, despite how nice the character seems I can’t help but think she was slightly reckless by putting Madeline at risk doing these things, although she had her doubts about her illness, she was by no means certain that Madeline wasn’t ill.

-In terms of the love story between Olly and Madeline, although it was possibly an example of insta-love see in a love of YA novels, I was still very invested in their story, as for me it wasnt;t just about Madeline discovering what it felt like to be in love for the first time, but her mind being opened to the world she was missing.
+In terms of the love story between Olly and Madeline, although it was possibly an example of insta-love seen in a lot of YA novels, I was still very invested in their story, as for me it wasn’t just about Madeline discovering what it felt like to be in love for the first time, but her mind being opened to the world she was missing.
 I also didn’t view her risking her life in going to Hawaii simply as her running off because of a boy, but because he’d made her realise there was a whole world outside her home, and she was exploring that for herself not for him.

 I’ve heard a fair bit of criticism about the ending of the novel being convenient and unrealistic, and in a way I see where they’re coming from, however I personally really enjoyed the ending.
 I don’t think it was random or out of nowhere because Yoon had made Madeline’s mother appear to be losing control throughout the book with her frantic behaviour and by referencing the accident with her dad and brother.
 Because of this, I think that the ultimate reveal of the illness being created by her mother is somewhat realistic as she was grieving and was protective of her daughter and was not being malicious.
 Madeline’s decision to leave her mother at the end and go to Olly in New York was also very controversial, as, yes, her mother is ill and wasn’t intentionally harming her daughter, however I understand why she would leave as she felt like she’d lost such a large part of her life being locked away.